carbon-language/carbon-lang/clang-tools-extra/docs/cpp11-migrate.rst

 Before running the Migrator on code you'll need the arguments you'd normally pass to the compiler.
 If you're migrating a single file with few compiler arguments, it might be easier to pass the compiler args on the command line after ``--``.
+If you don't have any compiler arguments then ``--`` is not needed.
 If you're working with multiple files or even a single file with many compiler args, it's probably best to use a *compilation database*.

 A `compilation database`_ contains the command-line arguments for multiple files.
 If the code you want to transform can be built with CMake, you can